msimon979/msimon979-tournament_results/README.md

 1. Clone repo
 2. At the top of the directory run the following commands:

-### Ensure machine is up
+Ensure machine is up:
 vagrant up

-### ssh to the machine
+ssh to the machine:
 vagrant ssh

-### cd to the directory with the scripts
+cd to the directory with the scripts: cd /vagrant/tournament
-cd /vagrant/tournament

-3. Clean up the database with the following command psql tournament < tournament.sql
+3. Clean up the database with the following command: psql tournament < tournament.sql

-4. Run the test
+4. Run the test:
 python tournament_test.py